Current as of December 2020 | Download print version (in PDF)

 Petr Pajas: firstname.lastname@example.org

-Act No. 52/2018 is an amendment of the Act No. 297/2008 on Protection against Legalization of Incomes from Criminal Activities and against Financial Terrorism.
+Act No. 52/2018 amends Act No. 297/2008 on Protection against Legalization of Incomes from Criminal Activities and against Financial Terrorism.
 The new provisions affect all financial transactions and accounting procedures of legal entities, including foundations, NI funds and NPOs, which are considered associations of assets.
 The law requires the identification of all persons to whom support exceeding €1000 is provided, and reporting of cases where the client is suspected of using financial resources illegally as defined by law.
+In cases when no such persons can be identified, the law stipulates obligatory reporting of the individual statutory body or all members of the collective statutory body, respectively, as persons having ultimate benefit from activities of the legal entity.